Apostata/unity-2d-course/colliders_rigdbody.md

 To add a Rigidbody to a GameObject, select the GameObject in the Hierarchy window, then click the `Add Component` button in the Inspector window.
 In the search bar, type `Rigidbody 2D`, then click on the Rigidbody in the search results.
 The Rigidbody component will be added to the GameObject, and you can adjust its properties in the Inspector window.
 The same process as adding a collider.

+## Dynamic sprites

+Dynamic sprites are sprites that already have `Collider` and `Rigidbodies` attached to them.
+This allows them to interact with the physical world without the need for additional components.
+Dynamic sprites are often used in games that require realistic physical interactions between GameObjects, such as platformers, puzzle games, and physics-based games.

 ## Passing through objects